maxzheng/great-life-guide/README.md

 Continuous Improvement
 ======================

-To iteratively get closer to your vision, mission, and goals, follow these 5 simple steps to continously improve yourself:
+To iteratively get closer to your vision, mission, and goals, follow these 5 simple steps to continously improve yourself to reach your full potential:

 1. **Set stage that enables you.** This places you in the master's mindset where you are enabled to do anything in the right setting and mood.
 E.g. Life is a game, so relax and have fun!